akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 called ``mapAsyncUnordered`` which does not preserve this ordering.

-However, in the case of Junctions which handle multiple input streams (e.g. :class:`Merge`) the output order is, in general, *not defined* for elements arriving on different input ports, that is a merge-like operation may emit ``Ai`` before emitting ``Bi``, and it is up to its internal logic to decide the order of emitted elements.
-Specialized elements such as ``Zip`` however *do guarantee* their outputs order, as each output element depends on all upstream elements having been signalled already–thus the ordering in the case of zipping is defined by this property.
+However, in the case of Junctions which handle multiple input streams (e.g. :class:`Merge`) the output order is, in general, *not defined* for elements arriving on different input ports.
+That is a merge-like operation may emit ``Ai`` before emitting ``Bi``, and it is up to its internal logic to decide the order of emitted elements.
+Specialized elements such as ``Zip`` however *do guarantee* their outputs order, as each output element depends on all upstream elements having been signalled already – thus the ordering in the case of zipping is defined by this property.

-If you find yourself in need of fine grained control over order of emitted elements in fan-in scenarios consider using :class:`MergePreferred` or :class:`FlexiMerge` - which gives you full control over how the merge is performed.
+If you find yourself in need of fine grained control over order of emitted elements in fan-in scenarios consider using :class:`MergePreferred` or :class:`FlexiMerge` – which gives you full control over how the merge is performed.